 ► Quick Tip: Humic acid performs best when you apply it along with regular lawn fertilizers or in the early part of Spring as lawns are emerging from winter dormancy.

 If you choose to go with a water soluble Humic Acid product (which I don’t prefer) the first step will be to scoop it into a big bucket for mixing and follow label rates on the low end to start a spoon-feeding plan.

 After scooping the acid into the water, pour a generous amount of water and mix.
 You can start with a gallon of water or two.
 Then mix thoroughly for about two minutes before putting it into a movie sprayer to spray all over your lawn.

-On a light note, I always say that unless you want to work on your skin tan, the best time to apply your humic acid to your lawn is the cool of the day.
-You’ll be able to pay closer attention to every part of the lawn and the details.
-Well, that works better for me.
+On a lighter note, I always say that unless you want to work on your tan line the best time to apply your humic acid to your lawn is the cool of the day, morning or evening.

 More seriously though you’ll be able to get Humic acid down pretty much any time of the day just fine if you are spreading dry humic granuals.
 You don’t need to water them in right away; for that you can wait for rain or wait for the irrigation system to turn on in the wee hours of the morning later on to water it in.

 For liquid versions or dissolved mixtures it’s usually best to apply in the early morning or late afternoon/evening to limit your risk for damaging grass blades in the hottest parts of the day.
 With humic only products this risk is very low however.

 In terms of time of year for application Humic acids can be applied at any part of the year, any season.
 Because they work to build up the health in the soil they will work even when your lawn is dormant.